 Here’s what it looks like when a contact clicks the unsubscribe link in one of the emails sent by the GetResponse Marketing Team.
 They see all the essential information regarding their subscription.
 This includes the date of their subscription and the name and description of the list they’ve signed up to.

 3. You’re making it difficult to unsubscribe

-This one’s among the top reasons why email recipients report emails as spam.
+This one’s a red flag and one of the top reasons why subscribers report emails as spam.

 If someone wants to stop receiving marketing communication from a particular sender, the last thing they want to do is to spend extra time looking for a way to unsubscribe.

 The moment they find it difficult or lose trust in their request being processed successfully – they report the message as spam or manually move it to their spam box.
 In both cases, the marketer is at loss.

 - burying down the unsubscribe link below the main part of your footer (e.g., by adding empty lines on top of it),